Bifurcations for Lagrangian systems and geodesics II: Introduction

 Bifurcation theory provides a fundamental framework for understanding qualitative changes in the structure of solutions to nonlinear systems as parameters vary.
 At the intersection of the calculus of variations and differential geometry, a central challenge is to characterize how families of solutions--such as periodic trajectories of Lagrangian systems or geodesics on manifolds--emerge, vanish, or change their structure in response to variations in parameters like energy, boundary conditions, or the underlying metric itself.

 This paper constitutes the second part of a series dedicated to developing a systematic bifurcation theory for autonomous Lagrangian systems and for geodesics in Finsler and Riemannian geometry.
 Although bifurcation theory is well-developed in contexts such as Hamiltonian systems, this is not the case for Lagrangian systems with symmetries (e.g., translation invariance) and for the behavior of geodesics in Finsler geometry--a setting characterized by a non--smooth Lagrangian (the Finsler metric), for which a precise theoretical description is still lacking.
-Seminal results, such as the Morse-Littauer theorem on the non--injectivity of the exponential map in analytic Finsler spaces, are pioneering but exhibit limitations in the smooth category and for finer bifurcation scenarios.
+Seminal results concerning the non-injectivity of the exponential map, such as the classical Gauss lemma and its subsequent generalizations (e.g., by Morse-Littauer and Savage in the setting of Finsler spaces), cannot capture finer bifurcation scenarios.

 The primary objectives and contributions of this work are threefold:

 \textsf{Bifurcations in Lagrangian systems (Part A)}: We conduct a detailed investigation into the bifurcation of generalized periodic solutions for autonomous Lagrangian systems.
 A significant complication arises from the autonomy of the system, which implies that every nonconstant solution generates an entire $\mathbb{R}$--orbit of solutions.
 To precisely characterize bifurcations near these orbits, one must work in the normal space to the $\mathbb{R}$--orbit, introducing substantial technical challenges.
 We successfully overcome these obstacles to establish necessary and sufficient conditions for bifurcation.